 If you have taught online at another institution but not PCC, you may be eligible to waive some training requirements.
 You will need to arrange a meeting with your Division Dean (or coordinator) and the Director of Distance Education to discuss your experience and present a course (or courses) you have taught online.
 Your course should include all the required elements for an online course from the OEI Course Design Rubric (PDF).

 - Previous Coursework

-- Depending on past experience and training, one or more of the courses above may be required to fill in gaps.
-For example,
+- Depending on your past experience and training, one or more @One supplemental courses may be required to fill in any knowledge or skills gaps.

-- You may have taught DE in a 4-year setting, so it my be recommended that you take Introduction to Online Teaching & Learning, which covers standards, regulations & requirements for distance education instruction at California Community Colleges.
+For example: You may have taught DE in a 4-year setting in another state, so it may be recommended that you take Introduction to Online Teaching & Learning, which covers standards, regulations & requirements for distance education instruction at California Community Colleges specifically.